 The structures that perform best in response to earthquakes, in addition to having adequate strength, stiffness, ductility and redundancy, also have distributions of stiffness, mass and strength that enable them to respond to earthquake shaking with deformations well distributed throughout the structure, rather than concentrated in one or a few locations.
-The reason these characteristics are important is that if in-elastic deformation is concentrated in a few locations within a structure, the inelastic capacity of the elements in these areas of large deformation demand can easily be exceeded, and instability can develop.
-SEI/ASCE 7 defines several types of irregularities, which are generally classified as horizontal irregularities or vertical irregularities, depending on the nature of the irregularity.
-Most of these irregularities relate to the geometric configuration of the structure and in particular, its seismic load resisting system
+The reason these characteristics are important is that if in-elastic deformation is concentrated in a few locations within a structure, the inelastic capacity of the elements in these areas of large deformation demand can easily be exceeded, and instability can develop.SEI/ASCE 7 defines several types of irregularities, which are generally classified as horizontal irregularities or vertical irregularities relate to the geometric configuration of the structure and in particular, its seismic load resisting system

-How do you make tall buildings earthquake-proof?
+66 How do you make tall buildings earthquake-proof?